Caliber mortgage rates

-As Caliber’s website says, “This enables us to take eligible borrowers from application to closing in record time — as little as 10 business days*.”
+Caliber also has state-of-the-art underwriting technologies, which it claims enable it to take “eligible borrowers from application to closing in record time — as little as 10 business days*.”

 However, that *asterisk is important.
 Because it leads to a warning that not all loans are appropriate for accelerated digital delivery.
-Says Caliber, “Processing and closing times vary depending on the nature and complexity of the transaction.”
+Caliber says, “Processing and closing times vary depending on the nature and complexity of the transaction.”

 Caliber Home Loans customer service reviews